Plebware/Plebware.github.io/index.md

 ### 📱 Mobile Viewing Notes

-After carefully reviewing the site's navigation, the decision was made to retain the current menu layout.
-Displaying four navigation items per row provides a compact overview of the platform and makes it easier to browse the many available sections without excessive scrolling.
+After reviewing the site's navigation, we decided to keep the current responsive menu layout.
+On smartphones, the navigation automatically displays **two items per row** for improved readability and easier touch interaction, while on larger screens it expands to **four items per row**, providing a compact overview of the platform and making it easier to browse the many available sections without excessive scrolling.

 For the best mobile experience, **Android users are encouraged to browse in Landscape Mode** 🔄📲, which provides additional horizontal space and delivers a cleaner, more desktop-like interface.